oracle-livelabs/apex/apex-professional-hol15/approval-management.md

 - Learn how to set deadlines and expiration

 ## Task 1: Create the Application
+In this lab, you create a new application named Expense Tracker.

 1. If you have not already logged into your Oracle APEX workspace, sign in using the workspace name, email, and password you signed up with.